 Constituent Groups can be classified using Constituent Group Categories.
 Constituent Group Categories are considered a Classification Code.
-Argenta comes loaded with common Constituent Groups to help you get started, but you can expand upon them with the Constituent Group Categories.
+Argenta comes loaded with common Constituent Groups to help you get started, but you can expand upon them if needed.

-This will bring you into the full listing of all Customizable Classification Codes that are within Argenta.
-From here you will choose "Constituent Group Categories."
+This opens the full list of all Customizable Classification Codes that are within Argenta.
+From here you will choose "Constituent Group Categories:"

-This will open the Constituent Group Categories screen where your categories will be listed.
-Next you will choose the "Add New" button.
+This opens the Constituent Group Categories screen where your categories are listed.
+From here, click the "Add New" button:

-This will open the Add A New Constituent Group Category screen for you to add a new constituent group category.
+This opens the Add A New Constituent Group Category screen:

 View The Total Number Of Records